-(Of course beyond that are all the smaller directories and then too the large data providers, all of which contribute to your search results and traffic.)
+(Of course beyond that are all the smaller directories and then to the large data providers, all of which contribute to your search results and traffic.)

 And finally, at Roadside you also deal with custom local marketing campaigns.
 What are these?

 As the name suggests, they are custom, so no two are exactly the same.
-However the basis for these local campaigns are taking a service or event your office wants to promote and using all available local marketing tools to promote it.
+However, the basis for these local campaigns is taking a service or event your office wants to promote and using all available local marketing tools to promote it.

 This can include custom social posts and linking, creating cross-promotion with another company you are partnering with, and using custom blog posts or videos regarding the service or event.
 It can also include creating graphics for email blasts.

 Thank you, Heather, for taking the time to speak with us!
 If you have any further questions you would like to ask Heather, please leave a comment below.